Complete reference for Google My Business Posts

 Select the type of Post

 Google offers 4 basic types of posts

-- From March 2020, Google also introduced a Covid-19 Post.
-These posts have a longer lifespan than regular posts, but don’t feature an image.
-They are far less effective IMHO because of that.
-A workaround is to post an “event” with your covid-19 update info.
+From March 2020, Google also introduced a Covid-19 Post.
+These posts don’t feature an image and as a result, are far less effective IMHO.

 - Designed for events.

 - Requires start and end dates (optional time) allowing you to display this post type up to the point the event is finished.